 How Much Is Too Much Biotin?

 You can take too much biotin: Doses that exceed the NIH-recommended 30 micrograms per day for adults may be unnecessary.
-For people with no underlying health concerns, stick with a supplement dose of up to 5 mg/day — this amount is not associated with side effects, per the Linus Pauling Institute.
+For people with no underlying health concerns, supplement doses up to 5,000 micrograms per day don't seem to be associated with side effects, per the Linus Pauling Institute.

 Biotin Deficiency